Niche Selection Gone Wrong

 - Do the customers share a level of urgency for a solution?

-I'm not saying that small non-profits aren't viable sources of income.
+I'm not saying that small nonprofits aren't viable sources of income.
 What I am saying is that there are other groups (both for-profit and not) that are far more willing and able to pay for your services.

 Identifying the ideal customer base is one of the most important decisions that businesses make.
 Choosing well can lead to fortunes.
 Choosing poorly can lead to disaster.
-The selection process must never an afterthought, or a selection made for dubious reasons.
-It's a central focus that will affect your messaging, the types of products your are able to sell, and (of course) the pricing power you will enjoy.
+The selection process must never be an afterthought, or a selection made for dubious reasons.
+It's a central focus that will affect your messaging, the types of products you are able to sell, and (of course) the pricing power you will enjoy.